IceGawd/cse15l-lab-reports/labreport3.md

         PLoS Medicine by Deborah Hayden, entitled “Alas, Poor Yorick: Digging Up by her comment on our article.
 Nowhere in that article, “Ethics.
 Constructing Ethical Guidelines for Biohistory” [2], do we suggest that genetic testing be done on deceased individuals for historically significant questions?
-In fact, we specifically highlight some of the ethical, legal, social, and scientific issues that such testing raises and recommend that guidelines be developed in order to monitor current research that is being undertaken in this area.
+We specifically highlight some of the ethical, legal, social, and scientific issues that such testing raises and recommend that guidelines be developed to monitor current research that is being undertaken in this area.
 The article does not advocate biohistorical research.
-This distinction is very important and one that is quite evident upon a careful reading of our article.
+This distinction is crucial and one that is quite evident upon a careful reading of our article.
 ```
 ### Example 2
 ```
 λ grep -i "IN" pmed.0020048.txt
-        Current journal requirements forcing clinical trials to be registered [1] are insufficient and are unlikely to solve the problem of negative trials never even making it to a journal.
+        Current journal requirements forcing clinical trials to be registered [1] are insufficient and are unlikely to solve the problem of negative trials never making it to a journal.
 Most of the patients consenting to clinical trials do so out of altruism.
 It is a great betrayal of their trust to suppress clinical trial data.
 I suggest that institutional review boards refuse to allow human experimentation unless the protocol is